reckel-jm/cantara-webpage/content/tutorial/Install Cantara.en.md

 weight: 2
 ---

 Installing Cantara is quite simple if you are using Windows or Linux.
+It should also be no problem with Mac OS.
 Here you will find a detailed description for your operating system.

 {{% notice note %}}
 For Support of the CCLI Songselect file format, please download the Version 2.3 Beta.
 [You can find the source code and binaries on Github.](https://github.com/reckel-jm/cantara/releases/tag/v2.2.3beta)